-The Air Canada Buddy Pass is a new perk that can be obtained if you have an Aeroplan credit card.
+The Air Canada Buddy Pass is a new benefit that can be obtained if you have an Aeroplan credit card.
 With the Buddy Pass, the first passenger pays full fare Economy and the second passenger just pays taxes and third-party charges (the base fare is $0).
 It can not be used if you’re redeeming a flight with your Aeroplan points.
 Alternatively, it can be converted to 30,000 Aeroplan points if you call customer service.

 The ticket itself is valid for round-trip Economy Class seats on Air Canada flights, including Air Canada Rouge and Air Canada Express, to anywhere in North America.
 It can also be used under the various fare types such as standard and flex.
 Under Aeroplan, North American includes Hawaii and Mexico, so there’s a lot of potential value here.

 Since the Buddy Pass has no blackout dates, you can use it during peak seasons such as the summer and Christmas.
 This is obviously beneficial since flights are more expensive at those times.

 Although the Buddy Pass is only good for Economy Class, if you have Aeroplan Elite Status, you can use your eUpgrade credits or rely on your standard benefits that come with your tier to get into the higher cabins.

 You do not earn any Aeroplan points or earnings through the use of the Buddy Pass.
 Again, the Buddy Pass only applies to Air Canada flights.
 You can’t use it on Air Canada Vacations packages or with any of Air Canada’s partners.

 The Air Canada Buddy Pass is only available to new applicants.
 Current cardholders can not earn one unless they apply for a new Aeroplan credit card that offers the Buddy Pass.
 In addition, the Buddy Pass can not be used on any other airline besides Air Canada.